Neviim Tovim, blogs by Gillian Gould Lazarus

 Posted on: May 12, 2026

-In the nineteen-eighties at my synagogue, a woman rabbi came to speak to us about women wearing tallit, which was being advocated by some of the Progressive clergy.
+In the nineteen-eighties, a woman rabbi came to speak at my synagogue about women wearing tallit (fringed prayer shul, a garment required for men and for boys over thirteen), which was being advocated by some of the Progressive clergy.
 Three women congregants were in the vanguard, wearing tallit for morning services and all day on Yom Kippur.
 A celebrity visiting the shul called them an abomination, which we thought was rude and uncalled-for.

 At about that time, a significant number of women in my shul came to the same decision, mostly women of about my age, then in our thirties, influenced by second wave feminism and progressive Jewish discourse.